moremoban/moban/README.rst

 Support
 ================================================================================

-If you like moban, please support me on,
-`patreon <https://www.patreon.com/bePatron?u=5537627>`_
-or `bounty source <https://salt.bountysource.com/teams/chfw-pyexcel>`_ to maintain the project and develop it further.
+If you like moban, please support me on github, `patreon <https://www.patreon.com/bePatron?u=5537627>`_ or `bounty source <https://salt.bountysource.com/teams/chfw-pyexcel>`_ to maintain the project and develop it further.